 Supeingo wa romanchikku na gengo desu.

-The German language has many words that are difficult to pronounce.
+The German language has many difficult words to pronounce.

 ドイツ語には発音の難しい単語がたくさんあります。